jbarnette/stateful/README.markdown

 # Stateful

 Give an object or class stateful behavior.
+This library is in progress.

 ## Examples